Buttermilk and Gout

-Buttermilk and Uric Acid IntroductionMany people see buttermilk as a healthy drink.
+Buttermilk and Gout IntroductionMany people see buttermilk as a healthy drink.
 But how will it affect your uric acid and gout?

-Here we look at how to deal with the limited information about buttermilk and uric acid.
+Here we look at how to deal with the limited information about buttermilk and gout.

-Buttermilk and Uric Acid PurposeI wrote Buttermilk and Uric Acid to help GoutPal Dieters decide if buttermilk might improve their gout foundation diet.
+Buttermilk and Gout PurposeI wrote Buttermilk and Gout to help GoutPal Dieters decide if buttermilk might improve their gout foundation diet.
 But GoutPal Foodies might also find this interesting.
 In either case, use this information to decide if you want to increase your buttermilk intake.
 Then discuss your planned changes with health professionals.
 So that you use buttermilk to help your gout management plan – not hinder it.

 Is Buttermilk Good for Gout?Gout Foodies often ask if buttermilk is good for gout.
 But they tend to ask that about every food.
 Which is a poor question.
 Because our first consideration is to understand how buttermilk fits into a foundation diet that meets national guidelines.
 So as a GoutPal Dieter, you have determined your own gout foundation diet.